benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 Train-Test Splitter
 -------------------

-We provide functions to create temporal splits of the discrete time iterators.
-These functions return data iterators which split the data using a fix ratio into train and test.

 Discrete Train-Test Splitter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+We provide functions to create temporal splits of the discrete time iterators.
+These functions return train and test data iterators which split the original iterator using a fix ratio.
+Snapshots from the earlier time periods from the training dataset and snapshots from the later periods form the test dataset.
+This way temporal forecasts can be evaluated in a real life like scenario.

 Applications